HelsinkiHacklab/ledmatrix/beagle_spi_documentation.md

 You can now boot the board with the new kernel, `./echotest.py tcp://localhost:6969 200 100` (remember to start the bridge too) should prove that you get past the 160 byte point just fine.

+## Notes about RealTek/Ralink USB WiFi adapters

+Not really in scope of the title this document but I need to write this down before I forget.

+Those adapters need a firmware blob that does not come with your kernel, you will also need wpa_supplicant to make any use of them, so:

+    apt-get install firmware-ralink wpasupplicant

+Then make a text file `/boot/uboot/wifi.conf` (put here so you can edit it using any text editor on any machine with SD adapter), with content something like the
+following:

+    network={
+      ssid="YourHomeSSID"
+      psk="PASSWORD"
+      id_str="Your home network nice name"
+    }

+    network={
+      key_mgmt=NONE
+    }

+The last one will autoconnect to any open network, feel free to leave it out.
+AFAIRecall the networks in this file are tried in order so keep that in mind when adding new ones and wondering why it still connects to "wrong" network by default.

+Then to your `/etc/network/interfaces` add:

+    allow-hotplug wlan0
+    auto wlan0
+    iface wlan0 inet dhcp
+      wpa-conf /boot/uboot/wifi.conf

+Now remove and reinsert the adapter, it should connect to your network.